 Hagia Sophia

-The height of Byzantine architecture, the Hagia Sophia is one of Istanbul’s must-see attractions.
+The pinnacle of Byzantine architecture, the Hagia Sophia is one of Istanbul’s must-see attractions.

 For almost a millennium, Hagia Sophia was the world’s largest cathedral.
 Originally constructed as a basilica between 532 and 537, it served as the centre of the Eastern Orthodox Church.
 After Constantinople was conquered by the Ottoman Turks in 1453, it was converted into a mosque; covering its mosaics and removing its relics, the Turks replaced the altar with a mihrab and added minarets.
-In 1935 it was converted again, this time into a secular museum.
-It remains one today, attracting well over 3 million visitors a year.
+In 1935, it was converted again, this time into a secular museum.
+It remained this way until 2020, when it was reconverted into a mosque once more, though it remains open to visitors of all faiths and nationalities, symbolising its continued significance as a cultural and historical landmark.

 Nearby Attractions